RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 	```

 	__letter__ holds the current coded letter

-	The second line turns this into a number reusing the code who wrote for Alex.
+	The second line turns this into a number reusing the code you wrote for Alex.

 	__code__ is calculated now by subtracting the otp value then adding 26 if it has gone past a.

 	Finally the decoded letter is added to the decoded list.

 + When you are sure that these two sections are correct, put the second one inside the "jaws" of the '__repeat__ block' { .blockcontrol }.
 I have left a space to show where it needs to go, you need to join it all up.